cassioKenji/api-testing-with-httparty/README.md

 ### What are we testing?

-All the tests will run against a local fake api (Beernivore.com), which is a imaginary (that in fact runs local with Sinatra) cloud service to check if there is some animal on your booze.
+All the tests will run against a local fake api (Beernivore.com), which is an imaginary (that in fact runs local with Sinatra) cloud service to check if there is some animal on your booze.

 ### What are we using?